Dewey Barto: American Guild of Variety Artists

 In the early 1920s, Barto joined the National Vaudeville Artists, E.F.
 Albee's company union formed to counter the White Rats.
 In early August 1940, Barto was named president of the American Guild of Variety Artists (AGVA), succeeding Jay Flippen who had resigned earlier.
 Barto resigned as president of the AGVA in February 1941, which led to the Associated Actors and Artistes of America (4As) assuming operational control of AGVA.

 Barto was again elected to the board of the AGVA to represent the New York local in May 1941.
 When AGVA achieved independence from the Associated Actors and Artistes of America in November 1948, Barto was unanimously drafted by AGVA's national board to become its National Administrative Secretary.
 He announced his intention to resign the position in November 1949.

-Death
+Personal life

+On July 4, 1919, in Manhattan, Barto married Philadelphia-born vaudeville performer and dancer Myrtle Flemming Lawler (born 1898 – died 1931), half of the Grazer and Lawler song and dance act.

+Their elder daughter, Anna Myrtle Swoyer, was born in Philadelphia on May 10, 1922.
+She later changed her name to Nancy Walker, becoming an actress and comedian of stage, screen, and television.
+She died in 1992, aged 69.
+Her younger sister, Betty Lou Swoyer, was born on August 17, 1930, almost five months before the sudden death of their mother.
+Betty Lou had a relatively brief performing career before disappearing from public view.

 Barto died in Beverly Hills, California on January 31, 1973, aged 76.